zenstackhq/zenstack-docs/docs/faq.md

 1. A significantly simpler syntax for access control rules compared to SQL RLS.
 1. Colocating access control rules with the data model.

+### Does using ZenStack introduce more connections to my databases?

+No. It's common to create enhanced PrismaClient wrappers per request (for binding to different user identity).
+Under the hood all such wrappers share the same PrismaClient instance and thus the same database connection.

 ### Is ZenStack framework-agnostic?

 Yes, ZenStack is framework-agnostic.
 The core of ZenStack's runtime is a transparent proxy wrapping a PrismaClient, so it can be used in any framework that can run Prisma.
 ZenStack already provides adapters for popular frameworks like [Next.js](/docs/reference/server-adapters/next) and [Fastify](/docs/reference/server-adapters/fastify), and more are being made.
 It's also easy to write your own adapters.